 - a little milk or water

-When making this fudge bar recipe, you can use any popsicle mold you have on hand and just follow the manufacturer’s instructions for how high to fill the molds and how to release them.
+When making these bars, you can use any popsicle mold you have on hand and just follow the manufacturer's instructions for how high to fill the molds and how to release them.
 My trick to an easy release of popsicles from their molds is to place the mold (once the popsicles are frozen) into a warm water bath that goes at least half way up the sides.

 Just leave it in the water for 5 seconds, test if they are loosening and if not place back in for another 5 seconds.
 Continue this until they start to release!

-I actually do enjoy eating fudge bars all year round, not just in the heat.
-With this recipe, there is just the right amount of chocolate and creaminess (from the coconut milk) that really satisfies my sweet tooth.
+I actually do enjoy eating these coconut milk fudge bars all year round, not just in the heat.
+With this chocolate fudge bar recipe, there is just the right amount of chocolate and creaminess (from the coconut milk) that really satisfies my sweet tooth.
 Anytime that I have a sweets craving I like to reach for these and know that they are not packed with tons of calories.

-If you love simple sweet treats like this, then you should check out my mango lassi recipe as well!
+If you love simple sweet treats like this, then you would love my mango lassi recipe .
 While it is a drink, it reminds me more of a shake and it is as refreshing as a fudge bar.
 I alternate between these two things in the summer instead of the alternative, eating ice cream so that I am not filling my body with junk!